In this guide, we’re configuring LiteSpeed Cache.

 10. Toolbox

-Most Toolbox settings are explanatory (purging, import/export, edit .htaccess, reports, debug, logs, beta test, etc).
-So I’ll just cover the heartbeat settings which control WordPress heartbeat.
+Most Toolbox settings are self-explanatory (purging, import/export, edit .htaccess, reports, debug, logs, beta test, etc).
+So I’ll just cover heartbeat settings to control WordPress heartbeat.

 Heartbeat